msalvatti/DocFlow/certificate-service/README.md

 ## Overview

-The Frontend was developed with React 18 and the Material-Dashboard which uses Bootstrap was used as a theme.
-With a friendly and beautiful interface, it is possible to manage certificate requests with private routes protected by a password.
+The certificate service was created to manage certificates.
+Through user permissions, they have access and rights to make changes to records.
+All routes have authentication using the JWT token that the Auth Service made available when logging in.

 ## Features

-- ReactJS was used to develop the Frontend.
+- NodeJS with ExpressJS was used to develop the microservice.
-- Bootstrap with Material-Dashboard was used with theme.
 - JWT token used to control user access, ensuring system security.
+- Prisma ORM was used to integrate with mongodb database.
+- Multer middleware was used for file upload management.

 ## Project Setup